sachetz/raft-rest-msg-queue/README.md

 # raft-rest-msg-queue
-Raft REST Messaging Queue implemented in Python
+Raft REST Messaging Queue implemented in Python.

+Tested and validated with up to 15 nodes with timers of 150-300 ms for the election cycles.

 ## References